 “The Xerafy tags are performing well for this project.
 Even though both the drums and the storage racks are metal, the Xerafy tags are nonetheless quite responsive to the RFID readers.
 Now we can simply type in the drum number into the smart device and the corresponding location of the drum would be displayed.
 The process of locating a drum, which would sometimes take 30 to 45 minutes before, now only takes less than five minutes.” – Derek Zhu, Senior Strategy Manager at Keystone Cable

-Data Trak II comes from the Trak product line, which was developed to offer logistics, warehousing, IT and financial services customers a costeffective option to deploy RFID on any asset with unparalleled performance and reliability.
+The Xerafy Data Trak II comes from the Trak series of RFID tags, which was developed to offer logistics, warehousing, IT, and financial services customers a cost-effective option to deploy RFID on any asset with unparalleled performance and reliability.
 The read-on metal performance was very important for Keystone Cable because its drums are stored on metal racks.

 SIMTech created an Android application and a web-based location database to track the cable drums.
 Whenever a drum is moved, the operator uses an Android phone with an ARETE Mobile POP plug-in RFID reader to read the location tag and the drum ID tag.
 The RFID reads automatically update the drum location in the database.
 It takes only a couple of seconds to record item locations using RFID, which saves a lot of time later when Keystone Cable needs to find a drum to fill an order.